frankhu00/XML-To-JSON-Converter/README.md

 # XML-To-JSON-Converter
 Converts XML to JSON.
-See readme for limitations
+See below for limitations

 This converter does not handle attributes in tags.
 If a tag has any attributes, the whole tag and its contents are discard.